-Pheromone glands (a strong musky body odor that makes the mutant very persuasive at close range)
+Pheromone glands (a strong musky body odour that makes the mutant very persuasive at close range)

 The mutant crew of the ark are dressed in the ragged remains of the life-vests, uniforms and civilian clothes worn by the original crew.
-A century later they are almost unrecognizable.
-Rust, dirt, fat and salt stain the fabrics and every single piece of clothing is heavily patched, modified, armored and decorated to suit the needs of the cultures of the ark.
+Rust, dirt, fat and salt stain the fabrics and every single piece of clothing is heavily patched, modified, armoured and decorated to suit the needs of the cultures of the ark.
 Similarly, the costumes of the zone dwellers are stained with mud, patched with leather and pieces of rubber.
-Land-based mutants often wear metal pieces of armor made from scrap metal and tires.
+Land-based mutants often wear metal pieces of armour made from scrap metal and tires.

-Your costume can be as simple or elaborate as you wish, based on the images from Mutant and the instructions you will get after your character is decided on.
-Many groups are recognizable through a common use of color, painted symbols or ancient logotypes.
-Please watch a few videos by the inimitable Nuclear Snail, the Youtube master of post-apocalypse fashion for the best and most fun methods to build and distress your gear to look awesome.
+Your costume can be as simple or elaborate as you wish, based on some general guidelines for the setting.
+So far, you can find our Pinterest here.
+Many groups will be recognisable through a common use of color, painted symbols or ancient logotypes.
+Watch a few videos by the inimitable Nuclear Snail, the Youtube master of post-apocalypse fashion for the best and most fun methods to build and distress your gear to look awesome.